Multi-photon entanglement and interferometry: Experimental realizations of photonic entanglement

-\emph{Path entanglement.--}Entanglement experiments involving path-entanglement were propposed by Horne and Zeilinger (1986), and their feasible version by \.{Z}ukowski and Pykacz (1988).
-Finally Horne, Shimony and Zeilinger (1989) showed that SPDC is an ideal source in case of such experiments.
-This was realized by Rarity and Tapster (1990).
-Due to the phase-matching relation, idler and single photons of given frequncies are correlated in emission directions (i.e., paths, or momenta).
-One can use apertures, see Fig.~\ref{dc_rarityscheme}, to select only two spatial conjugate mode pairs (directions).
-The pairs of photons emerge via the apertures such that they are either in the upper a-mode ($a1$) and lower b-mode ($b2$), or in the lower a-mode ($a2$) and upper b-mode ($b1$).
+\emph{Path entanglement.--}Entanglement experiments involving path (momentum) entanglement were proposed by Horne and Zeilinger (1986), and their feasible version by \.{Z}ukowski and Pykacz (1988).
+Finally Horne, Shimony and Zeilinger (1989) proposed that SPDC is an ideal source in case of such experiments.
+This was realized by Rarity and Tapster (1990a).
+Due to the phase-matching relation, idler and signal photons of given frequencies are correlated in emission directions.
+One can use apertures, see Fig.~\ref{dc_rarityscheme}, to select only two pairs of spatially conjugate modes (directions).
+The photon pairs then emerge via the apertures such that they are either in the upper $a$-mode ($a1$) and lower $b$-mode ($b2$), or in the lower $a$-mode ($a2$) and upper $b$-mode ($b1$).
 The resulting state is thus

 The $a$-modes enter a BS via opposite inputs, so do $b$-modes.
-Behind the beamsplitters upper and lower paths cannot be distinguished, leading to two-photon interference, which depends on the sum relative phase shifts in $a$ and $b$ modes.
+Behind the BSs upper and lower paths cannot be distinguished, leading to two-photon interference, which depends on the difference of the relative phase shifts in $a$ and $b$ modes.

-In the Rarity-Tapster experiment two particle interference fringes had $82\%$ visibility.
-This is beyond the maximum predicted for any local realistic model of the experiment (see also section~\ref{sec:Bell}), however, lower than in polarization entanglement experiments.
-This is due to the difficulties of alignment and overlap of the four beams.
-For further discussion on the physics underlying this interferometer, see section~\ref{sec:interfero2}.